Japan may only be able to restart one-third of its nuclear reactors

 This means Japan is likely to remain heavily reliant on imported fuel to power the world's third-largest economy, straining a trade balance that has been in the red for nearly two years.
 Electric utilities will face huge liabilities to decommission reactors and pay for fossil fuels.

-Hokkaido Electric Power Co (9509.T) and Kyushu Electric Power Co (9508.T), both facing a third year of financial losses, are seeking capital infusions totalling nearly $1.5 billion from a state-owned lender.
-Fukushima operator Tokyo Electric Power Co (9501.T) was bailed out by the government after the March 2011 disaster.
+Hokkaido Electric Power Co, facing a third year of financial losses, is seeking a capital infusion from a state-owned lender, which would make it the second utility, after Fukushima operator Tokyo Electric Power Co, to get a government bailout since the March 2011 disaster.

 Continuing indefinitely to burn more coal and gas also means Tokyo will find it much harder to meet targets for reducing greenhouse-gas emissions.